Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-43-scars-both-old-new.md

 "Are they staying here, or a hotel?"

 Allison shrugged. "...I dunno.
-I don’t exactly wanna give Mom any money, but I don’t really want her in the house either...Better make it a hotel.
+I don’t exactly wanna give Mom any money, but I don’t really want her in the house either...
+Better make it a hotel.
 If the men come back tonight as well it could get *really* weird in here."

 "*Bǎobèi,* it’s weird enough already."